 How cute is this project?
 Creating it lifted my spirits so much.
 I’ve been admittedly down and not feeling the least bit domestic lately all because I’m sick. and. tired. of living in transition.
 Ever since we decided to put our house on the market last February in preparation for our move, we’ve been living out of boxes.
 Almost all of my cute decor is stashed away and I’ve grown weary of looking at the same old boring white walls.
 Enter: this amazingly simple DIY sign project.

-It began when Wayfair contacted me and asked if I had any crafty ideas to turn an ordinary snow day into a spectacular snow day.
+Sometimes you just need a good snow day, right?
 Given that we live in the desert, snow days are few and far between, but I can relate to the feeling of restlessness that I imagine might go hand in hand with being confined by winter weather.
 And so I dreamed up this super easy rustic winter pallet sign to add a bit of festivity to the snowy season.
 Better yet?
 This sign is as cheap to make as it is easy.

 You’ll need a couple of fence pickets from the hardware store.
 We picked up two at a whopping 98 cents each.